-At some point during the life of your business, the question will arise “should we hire a freelancer?”
-This is a great question!
-It means your business is growing and needs an additional set of hands to take on surplus projects.
+Having to hire a freelancer means your business is growing and needs an additional set of hands to take on surplus projects.
 But outsourcing can be tricky, stressful and even risky if you don’t go about it the right way.

 In this article, we’ll discuss the DO’s and DON’Ts of outsourcing work to ensure a safe, productive, and professional working relationship between your business and the freelancer.

 DO use websites like Upwork and Fiverr to find a freelancer

 Finding a freelancer has never been easier thanks to websites like Upwork and Fiverr (to name a few).
 From finding freelancers to writing up contracts, invoicing and communicating, they’re a one-stop shop for all your outsourcing needs.
 Websites like Upwork even have time trackers with built-in screenshot capabilities to ensure the freelancer is doing his/her job.
 If you want a low stress way of finding top talent, go this route.

 DON’T just hire the lowest bidder